oauth-xx/version_gem/README.md

 PATCH: Increment when you make backwards-compatible bug fixes.
 ```

-Therefore if you set your version number to:
+Therefore, if you set your version number to:

 ```ruby
 VERSION = "27016.42.86-pre.7"